s-xiang/git-meta/doc/architecture.md

 Branches and tags in sub-repos are ignored by git-meta -- by server-side checks and by the client-side `git-meta` plugin.
 You may choose to create branches or tags in sub-repos (for example, to mirror significant branches and tags in a meta-repo), but they will not affect git-meta.
-The git-meta plugin will not push branches or tags in sub-repos when, e.g. the `git meta push` command is used.
+The git-meta plugin does not push branches or tags in sub-repos when, e.g. the `git meta push` command is used.